Blind Network Revenue Management and Bandits with Knapsacks under Limited Switches

-\ABSTRACT{ Our work is motivated by a common business constraint in online markets.
-While firms respect the advantages of dynamic pricing and price experimentation, they must limit the number of price changes (i.e., switches) to be within some budget due to various practical reasons.
-We study both the classical price-based network revenue management problem in the distributionally-unknown setup, and the bandits with knapsacks problem.
-In these problems, a decision-maker (without prior knowledge of the environment) has finite initial inventory of multiple resources to allocate over a finite time horizon.
-Beyond the classical resource constraints, we introduce an additional \textit{switching constraint} to these problems, which restricts the total number of times that the decision-maker makes switches between actions to be within a fixed \textit{switching budget}.
-For such problems, we show matching upper and lower bounds on the optimal regret, and propose computationally-efficient limited-switch algorithms that achieve the optimal regret.
-Our work reveals a surprising result: the optimal regret rate is completely characterized by a piecewise-constant function of the switching budget, which further depends on the number of resource constraints --- to the best of our knowledge, this is the first time the number of resources constraints is shown to play a fundamental role in determining the statistical complexity of online learning problems.
-We conduct computational experiments to examine the performance of our algorithms on a numerical setup that is widely used in the literature.
-Compared with benchmark algorithms from the literature, our proposed algorithms achieve promising performance with clear advantages on the number of incurred switches.
-Practically, firms can benefit from our study and improve their learning and decision-making performance when they simultaneously face resource and switching constraints. }
+\ABSTRACT{ This paper studies the impact of limited switches on resource-constrained dynamic pricing with demand learning.
+We focus on the classical price-based blind network revenue management problem and extend our results to the bandits with knapsacks problem.
+In both settings, a decision maker faces stochastic and distributionally unknown demand, and must allocate finite initial inventory across multiple resources over time.
+In addition to standard resource constraints, we impose a switching constraint that limits the number of action changes over the time horizon.
+We establish matching upper and lower bounds on the optimal regret and develop computationally efficient limited-switch algorithms that achieve it.
+We show that the optimal regret rate is fully characterized by a piecewise-constant function of the switching budget, which further depends on the number of resource constraints.
+Our results highlight the fundamental role of resource constraints in shaping the statistical complexity of online learning under limited switches.
+Extensive simulations demonstrate that our algorithms maintain strong cumulative reward performance while significantly reducing the number of switches. }

 \KEYWORDS{network revenue management, bandits with knapsacks, online learning, limited switches}